tamberg/pi-tastic/README.md

     $ meshtastic --set lora.region EU_868

-Then, to verify the region.
+Then, to verify the LoRa region.

     $ meshtastic --get lora.region